linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 01 - Preliminaries Two-Sector Models.md

 # Two-Good, Two-Factor Model

 Focusing now on a single country, we will suppose that it produces two goods with the production functions  $y_{i} = f_{i}(L_{i}, K_{i})$ ,  $i = 1,2$ , where  $y_{i}$  is the output produced using labor  $L_{i}$  and capital  $K_{i}$ .
-These production functions are assumed to be increasing, concave, and homogeneous of degree one in the inputs  $(L_{i}, K_{i})$ .
-The last assumption means that there is constant returns to

-scale in the production of each good.
+These production functions are assumed to be increasing, concave, and homogeneous of degree one in the inputs $(L_{i}, K_{i})$.
+The last assumption means that there is constant returns to scale in the production of each good.
 This will be a maintained assumption for the next several chapters, but it should be pointed out that it is rather restrictive.
 It has long been thought that increasing returns to scale might be an important reason to have trade between countries: if a firm with increasing returns is able to sell in a foreign market, this expansion of output will bring a reduction in its average costs of production, which is an indication of greater efficiency.
 Indeed, this was a principal reason that Canada entered into a free trade agreement with the United States in 1989: to give its firms free access to the large American market.
 We will return to these interesting issues in chapter 5, but for now, ignore increasing returns to scale.

 We will assume that labor and capital are assumed to be fully mobile between the two industries, so we are taking a "long run" point of view.
 Of course, the amount of factors employed in each industry is constrained by the endowments found in the economy.
 These resource constraints are stated as: